 20% of the sales tax paid by an individual

 Your payback period is the time to earn a net profit from your solar panels.
-It will vary based on the average sunlight in your area, the rate your utility charges per kilowatt of power, and their rated capacity.
+It will vary based on the average sunlight in your area, their rated capacity, and the rate your utility charges per kilowatt of power.
 Lake of the Woods gets quite a bit of sunlight per day, so an average payback period could last up to 14.0 years per 5 kW of capacity.

-The best type of residential solar panel depends on your specific needs and goals.
-Generally, monocrystalline solar panels are the most efficient for homes in Lake of the Woods.
-However, if you're looking at a more frugal option, then you may want to consider polycrystalline or thin-film solar panels.
-When you're gathering estimates, make sure to ask about the brand names and models of solar panels an installer offers and the benefits and drawbacks of each.
+The answer will depend on your specific needs and goals.
+Generally speaking, monocrystalline solar panels are the most efficient for Lake of the Woods homes.
+However, if lowering cost is your top priority, then you could polycrystalline or thin-film solar panels.
+When you're gathering estimates, make sure to ask about the different types of solar panels an installer offers and the benefits and drawbacks of each.